-General Information for submitting a GWIP project nomination
+General Information for submitting a GWIP project nomination 2024

 The Montana Bureau of Mines and Geology's Ground Water Investigation Program (GWIP) investigates sitespecific water-resource issues throughout Montana.
-Candidate projects are prioritized by the Ground Water Assessment Steering Committee (GWSC) prioritizes GWIP project nominations (MCA 85-2-525).
-The GWSC consists of representatives from state agencies and units of government that have management responsibilities related to groundwater, and organization/groups as specified in MCA 2-15-1523.
+Proposed GWIP projects are prioritized by the Ground Water Assessment Steering Committee (GWSC) (MCA 85-2-525).
+The GWSC consists of representatives from state agencies and units of government that have management responsibilities related to groundwater, and ex-officio representatives of other organization/groups as specified in MCA 2-15-1523.

-Nominated projects have included:
+Previous proposed projects have included:

-- Cumulative effects of existing and proposed water development on groundwater and stream flow, - Impacts to groundwater and surface water from changes in irrigation practices or land use, - Groundwater availability for residential and agricultural development - Possible impacts of energy development on groundwater resources, - Implementation of aquifer storage and recovery (ASR), and - Evaluation of mitigation/offset plans in closed basins.
+- Cumulative effects of existing and proposed water development on groundwater and stream flow, - Impacts to groundwater and surface water from changes in irrigation practices or land use, - Groundwater availability and quality related to residential and agricultural development, - Possible impacts of energy development on groundwater resources, - Implementation of aquifer storage and recovery (ASR), and - Evaluation of mitigation/offset plans in closed basins.

-Each investigation is expected to take between 1 and 3 years to complete, depending on the complexity.
+Each investigation is expected to take between 2 and 4 years to complete, depending on the complexity.
 The results of projects will typically include: